KKKlaus/Web-Developer/README.md

 * Click Cart Icon to go to Cart Page
 * The navigation bar is still there, if you already added some products, you can see items in your cart
 * You can remove the item when click "Remove" button, and it will change the count in Cart Icon
+* You can see the total price of your cart, the "checkout" button is disable

 ### Item Detail Page
 * Click Item Image to go to the detail Page